 Fall is flu season, but it may not be obvious how bad the season will be until November or even later.
 Sometimes the patterns will be similar to the past season, but not always.

 Flu is the short name for influenza.
 It is a virus that usually infects 5% to 20% of the population in the United States during the fall and winter.
-Approximately 200,000 people in the U.S. are hospitalized with seasonal flu every year, and tens of thousands may die from it.
+Prior to COVID-19, approximately 200,000 people in the U.S. were hospitalized with seasonal flu every year, and tens of thousands died from it.
 Deaths are usually from infections like pneumonia that can be triggered by the flu.

 Where Does the Flu Come From, and How Can We Protect Ourselves?

 The flu virus can spread from person to person, animal to animal, or animal to person.
 The viruses that make us sick each season are spread from person to person.
 Virus spread from animal to human is rare, and those who get sick usually have direct contact with the sick animal.
 It is very rare to catch the animal virus from another person.

 The specific strains of virus that cause the seasonal flu are different every year, which is why we need to get annual flu shots instead of a one-time vaccination.
 Antibiotics don’t work on the flu because antibiotics kill bacteria, not viruses.

 Public health experts keep a close watch on the flu viruses from previous years and ones moving through animal populations to predict which strains are likely to cause infection during flu season.

 New vaccines are developed each year to protect against the expected strains.
 Vaccine production takes at least six months.